 Henry Ford III even signed the dashboard of the car before the day was over.

-A special thank you to Charmela Freeman, SirJames Buchanon, Rachael Doff, Jena Roscoe, Dr. Anita Ward, Mary Hagerty-Ehrsam and Arlet Shirvanian of Operation HOPE, Cal Ross, Trevor Travers and David Trip representing Bryant Group Motorsports, Bruce Piefke of Caffeine & Octane, Ed Coughlin who produced a special television show associated with Caffeine & Octane for Velocity TV, that will feature the R and our work the community, Mark Hicks, General Manager and Scott Bartlett of Chin Motorsports, Mike McConville of Magnum Collision, Tony Marzullo of Gas Motors, Jeremy Porter of Atlanta Motorsports Park, legendary race car driver Doc Bundy, and my wife Mrs. Natasha Bryant, who first turned the light on in my brain about motorsports and me.
+A special thank you to Charmela Freeman, SirJames Buchanon, Rachael Doff, Jena Roscoe, Dr. Anita Ward, Mary Hagerty-Ehrsam and Arlet Shirvanian of Operation HOPE, Cal Ross, Trevor Travers and David Trip representing Bryant Group Motorsports, Bruce Piefke of Caffeine & Octane, Ed Coughlin who produced a special television show associated with Caffeine & Octane for Velocity TV, that will feature the R and our work the community, Mark Hicks, General Manager and Scott Bartlett of Chin Motorsports, Mike McConville of Magnum Collision, Tony Marzullo of Gas Motors, Jeremy Porter of Atlanta Motorsports Park, legendary race car driver Doc Bundy.
 The brilliant livery was designed and executed by David Plumlee of David Designs.

 A final thank you to Tim Duerr of Ford Performance and the entire team at Ford Performance in Detroit, MI.